 Bert Lozada Swim School

-The Bert Lozada Swim School in Ace Water Spa is located in Basement 1, accessible through the side stairs beside the elevator.
+The Bert Lozada Swim School in Ace Water Spa is located at the second floor.

 Their teacher, teacher Nadia, is fantastic with kids.
 Although I understand she has adjusted the classes to make them more like play at the request of a parent, she is gentle with the children and always has good energy.
 Sometimes she’d cap off the class with a round of Ring Around the Rosy to get the kids comfy getting their heads in the water.